joedefen/MoveWindow/README.md

 Use `movescreen` if python 3.4+ is not available.

-Relative to `movescreen`, `mvwin` force fits the window within the new monitor, and generally, I think, is a bit more bug free and less annoying (e.g., avoids overlapping panels, always fits windows, less geometry "loss" with multiple moves, etc.).
+Relative to `movescreen`, `mvwin` force fits the window within the new monitor, and generally, I think, is a more bug free and much less annoying (e.g., avoids overlapping panels, always fits windows, less geometry "loss" with multiple moves, etc.).

 This script is tested on four monitors of different sizes and orientations and with